aczietlow/scrivener/README.md

 2) `ffmpeg -i "A1_t00.mkv" -c:v libx264 -c:a aac -c:s dvd_subtitle -crf 23 -hide_banner "oliver.mp4"`

-3) `fmpeg -i "A1_t00.mkv" -c:v mpeg4 -c:a aac -c:s ass -hide_banner "oliver.mp4"`
+3) `ffmpeg -i "A1_t00.mkv" -c:v mpeg4 -c:a aac -c:s ass -hide_banner "oliver.mp4"`

 Not sure why ffmpeg won't do subtitles.
 Although the `mpeg4` codec in theory includes subtitles Future Chris: It's because the mkv files Im working with use `dvd_subtitle` codec for subtitles. this is a bitmap codec and can't directly be converted to text, but there are tools that can do this.

 #### Notes for future Chris

-Added a successfully converted and encoded copy of lilo for reference.

-I can successfully change the container to MP4, but when I run #2 and attempt to encode from within the container, I get the following error:

-> "Internal data stream error."

-Look into different ffmpeg commands or maybe add additional system resources to the containre (How to share CPU with docker) Also maybe ffmpeg needs additional libraries to do the encoding correctly?
+Drop mkv files into the assets directory.

+`docker run --rm -v /home/aczietlow/Projects/media-converter/assets:/media-assets aczietlow/mkv-scriv:latest`
+or
+`docker run --rm -v $unconverted_files:/media-assets aczietlow/mkv-scriv:latest`

+Later I should create a cron job to periodically scan and start this docker container... or something something k8s/openshift